Return to articles

 If satellite Internet is your best option, you can still enjoy online gaming.
 We broke down the three main providers to help you make the best choice.

-Many types of games currently available on Xbox, Playstation, and Nintendo platforms require a network connection to play.
+Many types of games currently available on Xbox, PlayStation, and Nintendo platforms require a network connection to play.

 While wired connections like fiber-optic and broadband cable Internet are some of the best Internet options for gaming, those aren’t always available to everyone.
 If you need a satellite Internet option, we’ll lay out everything you need to know.